 The exact configuration of your WPH controller determines which menus are available as you scroll through the settings.
-Certain menus are only available if you select certain options.
-All settings are grouped under the following main menu items:
+Certain menus are only available if you purchase certain options.
+All settings are grouped under the following main menu items.

-Sensor

-Temperature

-Control 1

-Control 2
+Sensor Temperature Control 1 Control 2

 Auxiliary 1

 Auxiliary 2

-4-20 mA (Only if 4-20 mA option circuit board is installed)

 Time

+4-20mA Only if 4-20mA option installed

 Access Code

+Datalog Only if advanced USB feature is in model code

+Config Only if advanced USB feature is in model code

+Upgrade

 The NEXT key travels forward through this list while the PREV key travels backwards through the list.
-Pressing ENTER will enter the lower level menu that is currently displayed.
+Pressing ENTER will Enter the lower level menu that is currently displayed.

-Main Menu
+Figure 7 Main Menu